-Below is a statement, as required by section 8 of the Freedom of Information Act 1982, about the structure of ASAC and how members of the public can obtain access to information held by the Council.
+Below is a statement, as required by section 8 of the Freedom of Information Act 1982, about the structure of ASAC and how members of the public can obtain access to information held by it.

 ESTABLISHMENT, ORGANISATION AND FUNCTIONS

-For information regarding the establishment, organisation and function of ASAC see About ASAC.
+For information regarding the establishment, organisation and function of ASAC see Chapter 1 - About ASAC.

 As an advisory body, ASAC has no decision-making or other powers directly affecting members of the public.
 It does not administer any enactments or schemes.

 ASAC members are appointed by the Minister responsible for the ABS so that a broad range of views and interests are reflected in the advice that it offers to the Minister and the Australian Statistician.
 For membership details see Appendix 1.